strawberryhacker/chaos/README.md

 ## Summary

 The Chaos OS is a bare metal microkernel targeting embedded systems.
-It will include various bare metal example in several languages and of course several device server examples.
+It will include various bare metal example in several languages and of course several server examples.
 Network stack and file systems are just implied.
+I might also make a USB stack, graphics subsystem and a custom compiler for a new language.

 ### Support